anyaevostinar/anyaevostinar.github.io/classes/201-f21/arrayefficiency.md

 * `capacity` is an integer representing the actual size of the array (i.e. `array.length`)
 * `array` is the array that holds the items in the list

 a.
 In terms of the number of items in the array, which you should call `n`, how many basic operations are executed by this function in the worst case?
+(Don't over think this!)

 b.
 What is the Big-O of this function?
 Justify your answer by demonstrating values for C and n<sub>0</sub>, as you did in the [Analysis Lab](analysis-activity).